William Henry Bisbee: Philippine-American War and later career

 Bisbee was transferred to the Philippines after the Spanish–American War, serving as a military governor in Pangasinan and Nueva Ecija Provinces during the Philippine–American War.
 His effective leadership resulted in his promotion to Brigadier General in October 1901.
 He retired in 1902 after a distinguished 41-year career.

 Personal life

 On September 3, 1863, Bisbee married Lucy Katherine Shade, and they had four children: Eugene Shade, Katherine Ballou, Haymond Bird, and Louise Lucille.
 Lucy passed away in her seventy-fifth year.

 Retirement and legacy

 General Bisbee retired as one of the longest-serving officers from the Civil War era.
 Upon his death on June 11, 1942, he was the oldest retired officer of the United States Army, having lived to the age of 102.

-He was recognized by numerous military organizations and was a member of several prestigious societies.
+He was recognized by numerous military organizations and was a member of several prestigious societies including the Sons of the American Revolution.
+He was also a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States.

 He is buried at Arlington National Cemetery.